 - 1. Ensure adequate oxygen supply for CPAP device. - 2.
 Managing patient anxiety is extremely important.
 Reduce patient anxiety by coaching and minimize external stimuli as much as possible. - 3.
 Place patient in upright position.
-Apply pulse oximetry, capnography nasal capture device and ECG as available and trained. - Choose appropriate sized device mask for patient, assemble the CPAP device, attach to oxygen supply and insure oxygen is flowing (follow manufacturer's directions for preparation for your particular device). - 5.
-Place mask over face and secure with straps until minimal air leak. - 6.
-Adjust Positive End Expiratory Pressure (PEEP) to 5 15 cmH2O to effect for patient condition. - 7.
+Apply pulse oximetry, capnography nasal capture device and ECG as available and trained. - 4.
+Choose appropriate sized device mask for patient, assemble the CPAP device, attach to oxygen supply and insure oxygen is flowing (follow manufacturer's directions for preparation for your particular device). - 5.
+Place mask over face and secure with straps until minimal air leak. - Adjust Positive End Expiratory Pressure (PEEP) to 5 15 cmH2O to effect for patient condition. - 7.
 If device allows, titrate oxygen level to oxygen saturation of 94 98%. - 8.
-Recheck mask for leaks and adjust straps as needed to minimize air leaks. - 9.
-Reassure anxious patient. - 10.
-Monitor pulse oximetry, capnography and ECG as available and trained. - 11.
+Consider nasal cannula under CPAP mask to enhance O2 flow rates, especially for CPAP devices that use flow to regulate pressure. - 9.
+Recheck mask for leaks and adjust straps as needed to minimize air leaks. - 10.
+Reassure anxious patient. - 11.
 If patient stabilizes, maintain CPAP for duration of transport and notify receiving hospital to prepare for a CPAP patient. - 12.
-If patient begins to deteriorate, discontinue CPAP and assist respirations by BVM with
+If patient begins to deteriorate, discontinue CPAP and assist respirations by BVM with PEEP valve. - 13.
+Document CPAP procedure, including time and provider.

-PEEP valve.

-13. Document CPAP procedure, including time and provider.
 Document serial pulse oximetry and capnography readings to demonstrate effects.